SetProtocol/set-v2-strategies-deployments/README.md

 #### Chains

-SetProtocol deploys to multiple chains and manages each execution environment in its own folder.
+Several networks are supported and each one is managed in its own folder.

 There are dedicated environments for:
  + Ethereum (mainnet, kovan)